 The Directors have considered and reviewed projections and cash flow forecasts that cover the period to fifteen months from the date of approval of these financial statements.
-In addition, stress cash flows have been prepared at Zoom Holding Limited level to assess an increased impact of Covid-19.
-Based on the lack of any detriment to the business from Covid-19 during 2021 the Directors do not believe there will be any material financial or operational impact from Covid-19 in the future.
-As a transporter of gas to predominantly domestic properties the Directors' assessment is that Covid-19 will continue not have a significant impact on either the income or costs of the Company.
+In addition, stress cash flows have been prepared at Zoom Holding Limited level to assess any impact on the business from higher interest rates, the challenging UK housebuilding market, and current cost of living pressures including reductions in forecast new connections and reductions to forecast EBITDA.
+The Directors do not believe there will be any material, financial or operational impact from these in the future.